 Aruba: Types of Company

-As from 1st July, 2003, Aruba introduced the New Fiscal Regime (NFR) which abolished its offshore regime as such.
-See Offshore Legal and Tax Regimes and Domestic Corporate Taxes for a full description of the NFR.
+In July 2003, Aruba introduced the New Fiscal Regime (NFR) which abolished its offshore regime as such.
+See Offshore Legal and Tax Regimes and Domestic Corporate Taxation for a full description of the NFR.

-The NFR contains a specific exemption for the AEC (see below), although the exemption is disapplied in the event that the AEC generates profits from illegal activities, as defined under Aruba criminal law.
-In such case all of the AEC's profits earned from the day of incorporation will be liable to profit tax at the rate of 28% (reduced from 35% on 1 January, 2007).
+The NFR contains a specific exemption for the Aruba exempt corporation (AEC), though the exemption is rescinded if the AEC generates profits from illegal activities as defined under Aruba criminal law.
+In such case all of the AEC's profits earned from the day of incorporation will be liable to profit tax at the rate of 28%.

-However, as from January 1, 2006, Aruba has introduced a revised tax regime for these companies, which offers three possibilities to AEC companies:
+However, as from 1 January 2006, Aruba has introduced a revised tax regime for these companies, which offers three possibilities to AECs:

 - The AEC can continue its activities as a fully taxed corporation, subject to tax at the normal rate.